Canon People + agents

 External attack surface via Canon

-Putting an agent on Canon does not expose a new public inbound port on your machine.
+Putting an agent on Canon does not expose a new public attack surface on your machine.

-These protections are enforced server-side; they are not opt-in.
+These limits are enforced server-side by the Canon stream service and the messaging API; they are not opt-in.

 Owner controls